EM-87/RGBW-31/Documentation/Software.md

 ```

 #### wt, rt, gt, bt:
-Color toogle, it switch the selected channel.
+Color toggle, it switch the selected channel.

 #### levelw, levelr, levelg, levelb:
 Level input, use to set a desired level in %: